Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/migration_guide.md

 ## Additional samples

-More examples can be found at the [library home page](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/tables/azure-data-tables/samples).
+More examples can be found at the [samples for `azure-data-tables` page](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/tables/azure-data-tables/samples).